 - Caveat: The Harlow Room is scheduled at the discretion of the Dean of University Libraries.
 It is not a centrally-scheduled classroom, but is used for special events.
 Classes and events scheduled to meet in the Harlow Room are subject to cancellation.
 We will try to provide at least several weeks notice when a scheduled class or event must be pre-empted, but please keep a back-up plan ready.

 - Scheduling: To request use of the room for a class, contact the Outreach Coordinator of the History of Science Collections, Carilyn Livesey.
 Many classes request use of the Harlow Room both as a regular meeting place and for special class visits; it may not be possible to approve all requests.
 For use as a regular class meeting place, priority will be given to classes that make frequent use of special collections materials and which concern the mission of the special collections.
 Instructors must note the caveat above.
 We particularly urge instructors of classes which meet for several hours, only one time each week, to maintain a backup location to use in the event of cancellation, or to arrange for another room to use regularly and meet in the Harlow Room only on those days in which they will actually be using special collections materials.

-- Policies: Please acquaint your students beforehand with the policies and procedures listed on this handout (pdf).
+- Policies: Please acquaint your students beforehand with the policies and procedures listed on this handout.

 - We encourage you to send your students this link before the first class: